David O'Leary: Al-Ahli

 O'Leary returned to management on 4 July 2010 with United Arab Emirates club Al-Ahli Dubai, where World Cup-winning Italy captain Fabio Cannavaro was signed and made skipper.

-On 2 April 2011, O'Leary was relieved of his duties following a 5–1 defeat at the hands of Al Jazira.
-On 22 April 2011, Al-Ahli officially announced its decision to sack O'Leary with his assistant coach Roy Aitken.
-When he was sacked, O'Leary had two years remaining on a three-year contract.
-In March 2012, he asked FIFA for help in getting compensation from Al-Ahli for the early termination of his contract.
+On 2 April 2011, O'Leary was relieved of his duties following a 5–1 defeat against Al Jazira.
+On 22 April 2011, Al-Ahli officially announced its decision to dismiss O'Leary with his assistant coach Roy Aitken.
+When he was dismissed, O'Leary had two years remaining on a three-year contract.
+In March 2012, he asked FIFA for help in receiving compensation from Al-Ahli for the early termination of his contract.
 In May 2013, he won $5.2 million (£3.34 million) compensation.
 The dispute was settled by FIFA's players' status committee.
 Al-Ahli claimed O'Leary had abandoned his post, despite previously stating he had been dismissed.
 O'Leary had won six of his 15 league games in charge.